fbuessen/SpinParser/README.md

 Our finding that the square lattice Heisenberg antiferromagnet exhibits Néel order in the ground state is, of course, not surprising (given the the pf-FRG flow equations are formally solved at zero temperature, so the Mermin-Wagner theorem is not violated).

-Yet, this simple example demonstrated how the SpinParser and the accompanying Python tools for data analysis can be used to study general quantum lattice spin models.
+Yet, this simple example demonstrates how the SpinParser and the accompanying Python tools for data analysis can be used to study general quantum lattice spin models.
 The general workflow, which we illustrated here, can be straightforwardly extended to more intricate spin models with more subtle magnetic ordering tendencies or, in the absence of a flow breakdown, quantum spin liquid ground states.
 Such models are likely to require a finer frequency discretization, finer cutoff integration, and/or larger lattice size to give converged results.